The Weak Gravity Conjecture: A Review

 It is sometimes suggested that string theory does not allow for models with observable tensor modes, and the axion WGC was proposed in part to give an explanation for this claim, but axion monodromy casts serious doubt on it.
 Natural inflation with observable tensor modes may well be in the Swampland, but the right lesson from this may just be that we should see what kind of predictions follow from the more general axion models which do seem to work.
 In particular, given the ever-improving observational upper bounds on $r$, it is natural to ask whether axion monodromy models exist which aren't excluded but nonetheless predict observable tensor modes.
-The simplest potential, a quadratic one (see equation \eqref{monodromyeom}), is now already excluded by the Planck satellite and various ground-based experiments, but other powers are possible \cite{McAllister:2014mpa}.
+The simplest potential, a quadratic one (see equation \eqref{monodromyeom}), as well as simple extensions with other powers~\cite{McAllister:2014mpa}, are now already excluded by the Planck satellite and ground-based experiments including BICEP/Keck~\cite{BICEP:2021xfz, Kallosh:2021mnu}, but variations on the model are possible (e.g.,~\cite{DAmico:2021vka, DAmico:2021fhz}).
 Perhaps the detailed issues remaining to be resolved in realizing axion monodromy in a genuine string compactification may yet lead to distinctive predictions.
 If so, then the various forms of the WGC will likely be important tools in guiding us towards models that work.
 Either way, it is remarkable that ongoing observations are teaching us concrete things about physics near the Planck scale.